marcus-cr/darkvanguard/_posts/2025-05-18-wireguard-site-to-site.md

 > Ensure you use the correct listening port you set up in UFW.
 You may have to change the interface of "eth0" if you are using a different OS.
 Make sure you put your correct private network address and netmask in the AllowedIPs of the Peer section.
 {: .prompt-warning }

 In this configuration, I chose the IP 10.10.0.1 for the VPS on the WG tunnel with a netmask of /29.
-Since I am not using that many devices at once on the network, this will lock down the available hosts to 6.
+Since I am not using that many devices at once on the network, this will lock down the total usable hosts to 6 (excluding network address and broadcast).
 You can change that if you want more devices to be able to connect to WireGuard.

 Make sure you add the actual contents of the private key into the PrivateKey section, not the file path.
 You'll have to add the Pi's public key that is created later under the Peer section of this configuration.
 We're assigning it the IP of 10.10.0.2 while adding the local network address I have setup at home of 192.168.100.0/24.